-New York Times Foriegn Affairs columnist Tom Friedman wrote yesterday about an activist group that convinced a major energy company to adopt a more environmentally friendly business strategy at a time when people have unprecedented access to information, because anyone can upload anything to the internet where everyone everywhere can see it.
+New York Times Foreign Affairs columnist Tom Friedman wrote yesterday about an activist group that convinced a major energy company to adopt a more environmentally friendly business strategy at a time when people have unprecedented access to information because anyone can upload anything to the internet where everyone everywhere can see it.

-I spoke about this yesterday at the Advanced PR Tech Conference in Chicago, where I gave the opening remarks.
+I spoke about this yesterday at the Advanced PR Tech Conference in Chicago, where I gave the opening keynote on digital marketing.

-60 Minutes, the highest rated news program, averages 8 to 9 million viewers a week.
+60 Minutes, the highest-rated news program, averages 8 to 9 million weekly viewers.
 But the Saddam execution cell phone video has been viewed over 15 million times.
-And to me, this another example of how the internet is compelling greater transparency.
+And to me, this is another example of how the internet is compelling greater transparency.

-You can’t tell people you’ve successfully installed the underpinnings of democracy in a country war torn by sectarian violence, because people have camera phones, and whether you've got Karl Rove or Frank Lutz, all they have to is upload a video of Saddam Hussein’s execution and if it looks like a hooligan lynch mob instead of rule of law, it doesn’t matter how loud you shout, because they’re going to know you’re a faker, and they’re not going to trust you anymore.
+You can’t tell people you’ve successfully installed the underpinnings of democracy in a country war-torn by sectarian violence because people have camera phones, and whether you've got Karl Rove or Frank Lutz, all they have to do is upload a video of Saddam Hussein’s execution.
+If it looks like a hooligan lynch mob instead of the rule of law, it doesn’t matter how loud you shout because they’re going to know you’re a faker, and they’re not going to trust you anymore.

-So now you that you’re no longer dependent on the mainstream media to reach your target audience, the question shifts from what kind of gimmicky ad campaign can we come up with, to how can we produce media that will be really compelling, useful and valuable.
-How can we give thewm something that can’t get anbywhere else?
+So now that you’re no longer dependent on the mainstream media to reach your target audience, the question shifts from what kind of gimmicky ad campaign can we come up with to how can we produce media that will be compelling, useful, and valuable?

 Here's what Friedman has to say about transparency in his column: